The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 The Prophet Alive And Well In All Ages Speaks The Eternal Priorities Of The God Of Israel

-The Prophet (whose gift is listed first at Romans12,6) is concerned always with the past, present and future priorities of God and His word: "Indeed the Lord God does nothing without revealing his plan to his servants the prophets."
+The Prophet (whose office and gift is listed first at Romans12,6) is concerned always with the past, present and future priorities of God and His word: "Indeed the Lord God does nothing without revealing his plan to his servants the prophets."
 Amos3,7.

 The Apostle-prophet Paul corrected the legalistic-Judaizing Apostle Peter (Galatians2,11-14), as John the Revelator and Jesus corrected the churches of Asia Minor (Revelation2-3), as also Peter corrected the Temple priesthood (Acts2,14ff).